chadaustin/2016frontend/README.md

 ## Redux

 In my experience, there is no strictly best option for managing client-side state.
 I've got extensive experience with Backbone-style MVC/MVP/MVVP architectures and more recent experience with Flux at scale.
-Both of them can get you into trouble in different ways.
-Individual mutable models gives granular change notifications, but requires careful attention to state transitions.
+Both can get you into trouble in different ways.
+Individual mutable models give granular change notifications, but require careful attention to state transitions.
+(And I have no clue why everyone always talks about circular event loops.
+I've literally never run into that.
+I wish I knew why others have.)
 At the other extreme, due to Flux's lack of granular [incrementalization](https://blogs.janestreet.com/incrementality-and-the-web/), you must be careful to avoid performance issues at scale.
 Also, Flux does not have an answer for knowing when to discard some local data.
 Relay seems wonderful, but it depends on GraphQL and, at least as of a few months ago, didn't have a story for server-side data invalidation.

-That said, Flux can be made to work, and Redux looks close enough to Flux and has a better incremental update story, so this template uses that.
-Either way, you'll want to think long and hard about how your application represents, accesses, and synchronizes state, however.
+That said, Flux can be made to work, and it _is_ simple, so it wouldn't be a bad choice.
+Redux is close enough to Flux it's better in some ways, so this template uses Redux instead.
+Either way, you'll want to think long and hard about how your application represents, accesses, and synchronizes state.

 ## SASS